Last updated on March 26, 2023

 The wines are exceptional.
 Each wine has its own name based on Greek characters used in math and physics.
 Peter says, “Each character is selected based on how it fits the profile of the wine.”
 We started with the 2012 Viognier – Phi: the golden ratio.
 The wine aged in stainless steel and fermented for one month without malolactic fermentation.
 The wine is crisp and exudes the flavors of peaches, apricots, and green apples.

 The 2013 Rose of Syrah –Upsilon: the charged is one of my favorites.
-It is refreshing with flavors of strawberry, watermelon, and hints of spice on the finish.
+It is refreshing with flavors of strawberry and watermelon and hints of spice on the finish.
 The wine consists of Syrah, Grenache, and a very small amount of Riesling.
 I think the Riesling enhances the spices that one perceives on the finish.
 Perhaps as Peter describes, “Upsilon is an electric charge – the Rose is charged with a lot of different flavors!” it is charged with the enhancement of the Riesling.
 This wine co-ferments for a month in stainless steel and like the Viognier without malolactic fermentation.

 Ampelos Red Wines